-Submission to CAiSE 2019 all done.
-Lets wait and see the outcome in February 2019.
-Algorithms are in the news on an almost daily basis.
+This paper was published in the Journal of Information, Communication and Ethics in Society, 2019 The full paper is available on the Middlesex University Repository here.
+Algorithms are in the mainstream media news on an almost daily basis.
 Their context is invariably artificial intelligence and machine learning decision making.
-In media articles, algorithms are described as powerful, autonomous actors that have a capability of producing actions that
+In media articles, algorithms are described as powerful,

 One of the great benefits in multi-disciplinary ways of working is the exposure to other ways of examining problems.
 Last week, a paper submitted to CAISE 2018 (a top-ranked IS conference) was accepted for publication.
 The paper: Human and Value Sensitive Aspects of Mobile App Design: A Foucauldian Perspective examines the use of Michael Foucault’s writing on